radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 ## Network Data
 Here we have a histology image of a mouse kidney slice, where a vascular network has been segmented by tracing visible capillaries.

-Each straight capillary segment is annotated [Network_stats.csv](./Network_stats.csv.) with a starting coordinate (Xstart,Ystart,Zstart) and an ending (Xend,Yend,Zend) in µm.
+Each straight capillary segment is characterized by annotation in [Network_stats.csv](./Network_stats.csv.) the following:
+- segmented ID (SegmentNumber)
+- mean radius (RadiiMean_um) in µm; computed by averaging three radii measured over the length of a segment
+- starting coordinates (Xstart,Ystart,Zstart)in µm
+- ending coordinates (Xend,Yend,Zend) in µm
+- starting node ID (Node_at_Xstart_Ystart)
+- ending node ID (Node_at_Xend_Yend)

 ![labels_githhubreoi](https://github.com/user-attachments/assets/0364164f-4f12-4cf2-9fae-3c7f37770e81)

 ### Data Table